 Recent Blog Posts

 On the corner where Frankford Ave, Lehigh Ave and Coral Street meet, sits the Kensington Community Food Co-op.
 After nearly a dozen years in the making, KCFC opened its doors to the public on April 24th, 2019.
-The Co-op features a full grocery store with a focus on locally-sourced products, along with a gorgeous cafe serving coffee, kombucha, wine, (read more…)
+The Co-op features a full natural foods grocery store with care for locally-sourced products, along with a gorgeous cafe serving coffee, kombucha, wine, (read more…)

 Microbreweries seem to be popping up around every corner in Philly.
 But are they good for the neighborhood?
 Solo Real Estate investigates.